How to Bet on Horses: A Beginner's Guide

 There are dozens of different horse racing bet types.
 Most new betting sites offer ‘place only’ odds, which means your selection only needs to be placed for you to win.

-Bookmakers will also often offer ‘without the favourite’ markets, especially in races where the market leader's odds are restrictive.
+Bookmakers will also often offer ‘without the favourite’ markets, especially in races where the favourite's odds are off-putting.

-Combining multiple selections into an accumulator is also a popular way to bet on horses.
-Below you'll find some popular horse racing multiple bets summarised:
+Combining multiple selections is also a popular way to bet on horses.
+Some popular horse racing multiples are:

-• Yankee: A bet comprising four selections that amounts to 11 separate bets (six doubles, four trebles, and a fourfold).
+- Yankee: A yankee bet is made up of four selections and amounts to 11 separate bets (six doubles, four trebles, and a fourfold).
 A €5 Yankee costs €55.
 The advantage of a bet like this is that if only two of the four selections win, there is still a return.

-Read More: Compare the best Grand National Odds for the 2023 Aintree showpiece
+Read More: Get great Grand National Odds for the 2024 race

 Horse Racing Betting Odds Explained

-It's fundamentally important to be able to understand odds when betting on horses online.
-Here are five things you should know.
+It's fundamentally important to be able to understand horse racing odds when betting on horses online.
+Here are five things you should know:

-5. If a horse is strongly fancied, it can often be described as being odds-on, which means the number on the left side of the forward slash is smaller than the number on the right-hand side.
+- If a horse is strongly fancied, it is usually odds-on.
+The number on the left side of the forward slash is smaller than the number on the right side.
 If a horse is priced up at 2/7, then a €70 wager would return €90 in total (€20 profit plus €70 stake).

 The Best Betting Sites For Betting on Horses